las-wg/agent-permissions.json/README.md

 A robots.txt-inspired standard for how agents may interact with webpages.
 Made with ❤️ by the [Lightweight Agent Standards Working Group](https://las-wg.org/).

-Interested in contributing?
-Join our [Discord](https://discord.gg/wmRSNHsRAh)!
+Note: This standard is still WIP!
+If you're interested in contributing, join our [Discord](https://discord.gg/wmRSNHsRAh)!

 ## Introduction